fenago/ml-scikit-keras-tensorflow/labs/preface.md

 -   707-829-0515 (international or local)
 -   707-829-0104 (fax)

-We have a web page for this book, where we list errata, examples, and any additional information.
+We have a web page for this course, where we list errata, examples, and any additional information.
 You can access this page at [*https://homl.info/oreilly2*](https://homl.info/oreilly2).

-To comment or ask technical questions about this book, send email to [*bookquestions\@oreilly.com*](mailto:bookquestions@oreilly.com){.email}.
+To comment or ask technical questions about this course, send email to [*bookquestions\@oreilly.com*](mailto:bookquestions@oreilly.com){.email}.

 For more information about our books, courses, conferences, and news,